martingerdin/student-kit/project-timeline.md

   and upload to your project repository.

 ## Week 2
-- Revise your study plan based on feedback
+- Revise your study plan based on feedback.
-- Read up
+- Read up.

 ## Week 3
-- Start writing code and upload a first script that imports and begin to clean the data
+- Start writing code and upload a first script that imports and begin to clean the data.
-- Draft and upload the progress report
+- Draft and upload the progress report.
-- Read up
+- Read up.

 ## Week 4
-- Revise code based on feedback
+- Revise code based on feedback.
-- Add code that creates a first table of sample characteristics
+- Add code that creates a first table of sample characteristics.
-- Revise progress report based on feedback and submit
+- Revise progress report based on feedback and submit.
-- Read up
+- Read up.

 ## Week 5-10
-- Write code that generate a first set of preliminary results and revise weekly based on feedback
+- Write code that generate a first set of preliminary results and revise weekly based on feedback.

 ## Week 11-12
-- Draft the Results section and upload
+- Draft the Results section and upload.
-- Revise code based on feedback
+- Revise code based on feedback.

 ## Week 13-14
-- Draft Discussion section and upload
+- Draft Discussion section and upload.
-- Revise Results based on feedback
+- Revise Results based on feedback.

 ## Week 15
-- Draft and upload final project paper
+- Draft and upload final project paper.

 ## Week 16
-- Revise final project paper and upload a second version
+- Revise final project paper and upload a second version.

 ## Week 17
-- Revise second version of final project paper and submit
+- Revise second version of final project paper and submit.

 ## Week 18-20
 - Revise project paper based on comments and feedback from peers,